DNA Health test: Empowerment through awareness

-Most genetic councillors enter the field from a variety of disciplines, including biology, genetics, nursing, psychology; public health and social work.
-Your genetic councillor is your DNA health test advisor who will make the results meaningful to you.
+Most genetic counsellors enter the field from a variety of disciplines, including biology, genetics, nursing, psychology; public health and social work.
+Your genetic counsellor is your DNA health test advisor who will make the results meaningful to you.
 Genetic health test results are not straightforward and to really be able to make significant changes to your life, to understand what your genetic predisposition really means and how you can improve your health, the supervision of an expert is mandatory.
 Besides lifestyle changes and diet, you can also learn about the family risks, the hereditary factors, implications, consequences and how best to adapt and manage your life.
 The NHS provides information about genetic counselling.
 More about genetic counselling can be found by clicking here.
-Remember that ideally, you would inform your genetic councillor that you are carrying out a DNA health test.
+Remember that ideally, you would inform your genetic counsellor that you are carrying out a DNA health test.
 These professionals can and will only provide information that relates to your case, they will not tell you what to do and make any decisions on your behalf.

 Why not consult a genetic counsellor about your results?

 Our genetic counsellor is ideal if you have any concerns about your DNA test results.
 They can understand and interpret all aspects of your DNA test results, helping you maximize your own well-being and that of your relative.
 Genetic counselling is ideal in cases where you opt for a clinical test or health test but you can also consult our counsellor for any other test including parentage testing, prenatal testing and relationship testing.
 Genetic counselling is available at an additional fee.